 Custom application of fertilizer and pesticide.
 Fuel used on a farm for farming purposes includes fuel used in the application of fertilizer, pesticides, or other substances, including aerial applications.
 Generally, the applicator is treated as having used the fuel on a farm for farming purposes.
-Effective after September 20, 2005, the aerial applicator waiver is no longer required to be provided by the farmer.
 For aviation gasoline, the aerial applicator makes the claim as the ultimate purchaser.
-For kerosene used in aviation, the registered ultimate vendor makes the claim.
+For kerosene used in aviation, the ultimate purchaser may make the claim or waive their right to make the claim to the registered ultimate vendor.